 Posted by Daniel A Aaron on Oct 06, 2017

-Scammed me out of lots of money... promised no monthly fee's.. and did not deliver... locked me in contract unknowingly.
-Ripoff... do not use.
+Scammed me out of lots of money.
+Promised no monthly fees and did not deliver.
+They also locked me in contract unknowingly.
+Ripoff.
+Do not use.

 Posted by Dan on Oct 04, 2017

-What a nightmare pnc merchant services has been.
-Along with their local sales swindler.
+What a nightmare PNC Merchant Services has been.
 Ask all you want about what fees you will be paying, they'll be sure not to tell you.

 Posted by tzvi herman on Oct 03, 2017

-When they signed me up for an account the wrong information submitted to first data which resulted in over 100,000 dollars of my funds being held up for 180 days.
+When they signed me up for an account, they submitted the wrong information to first data which resulted in over $100,000 dollars of my funds being held up for 180 days.
 When I confronted them about it the only response I got was I feel so bad but good luck.
 STAY AWAY!!!!!